 Qingming Festival – China – April

-Qingming Festival or Tomb-Sweeping Day is a one day festival held in China during April.
+Qingming Festival or Tomb-Sweeping Day is a one-day festival held in China during April.
 The festival has been celebrated for over 2000 years and commemorates the great remorse felt by King Chong Er after he killed Jie Zi Tui.
 Jie, his loyal servant who kept him safe at great cost when others attempted to do him harm.

 When Jie retired from the Kings service, he moved into the wilderness with his mother, refusing the Kings invitation back to the palace.
-This caused a great anger in the King and he ordered for Jie’s home to be burnt to the ground, which cost Zie and his mother their lives.
+This caused a fit of great anger in the King and he ordered for Jie’s home to be burnt to the ground, which cost Zie and his mother their lives.
 When Chong Er had calmed from his rage, he was filled with regret and erected a temple in honour of his once loyal companion.

 Today, those taking part in Qingming will visit the graves of loved ones to tidy them and pray.
 Gifts and offerings are left and sometimes the graves will be decorated with colourful paper.
 Willow branches are carried or placed at the doors of homes to ward off evil spirits.